wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

 a pointer to the victim cache for whom the frequency is maintained.
 The victim cache is organized as a hash table with chaining for conflict resolution.
 These two components work together to reduce the number of cache misses in LLC, as we will see below.

+The min-heap storage is a N-entry array, where N is the number of blocks in the victim cache.
+The implementation is quite standard: The min-heap is stored as a logical full binary tree.
+Nodes are numbered from root to leaf, left to right.
+The root node has an index of zero, which is also stored at location zero of the array.
+Child nodes of any node i can be accessed at index 2i and (2i + 1).
+Parent node of any node j (except the root) can be accessed at index (j / 2) (rounding towards zero).